 Bring a large pot of water (4 to 5 quarts) to a boil over high heat.

-While water is heating, dice the tomatoes and chop the garlic.
+While water is heating, slice the olives and the onion, and chop the garlic, chili peppers, and parsley.

 Once the water has reached a rapid boil, add salt and then the pasta.
 Cook until very al dente (about 1 minute less than the recommended cooking time on package directions).